-^{}The consultation form signed by students and supervisors shall be used as a basis for this assessment
+\The consultation form signed by students and supervisors shall be used as a basis for this assessment

-3.9.2 Form (k): Assessment of the Dissertation Second Oral Presentation (Continuous
+3.9.2 Form (k): Assessment of the Dissertation Second Oral Presentation (Continuous Assessment)

-Assessment)

-Name of the Assessor

-Signature:

-Date:

 SN Candidate's Reg.
 No Candidate's name Response to comments from the first presentation Data analysis, cleaning, preparation and computation Results and critical discussion of results Conclusions and recommendations Response to Questions Consultation with supervisors Total Reduced Marks (15%)

 Maximu ım Maı ·ks 10 25 25 15 15 10 10 0 20

 1.

 2.

 3.

 4.

+ļ

-l 1 l 1
+1

-^{}The consultation form signed by students and supervisors shall be used as a basis for this assessment
+\The consultation form signed by students and supervisors shall be used as a basis for this assessment

-3.9.3 Form (l): Assessment of the Dissertation Oral Presentation (University Examination)

-Name of the Assessor
+3.9.3 Form (l): Assessment of the Dissertation Oral Presentation (University Examination) Name of the Assessor

-Signature:

-Date: